k-gregor/k-gregor.github.io/_pages/courses.md

 permalink: /courses/
 ---

-I offer various courses destilling the most important aspects of software engineering for scientific groups.
+I offer various courses distilling the most important aspects of software engineering for scientific groups.
 Courses can be in-person or online, and they usually consist of a presentation part and a workshop part, but can be fully customized to your needs.
 I have so far given courses at: